-(1) A Polish language version of this monograph [1/4] is also available.
-Therefore, in case there is any difficulty with accessing an English version of this monograph, while the reader knows the Polish language, then it could be beneficial for him/her to read the Polish version of this monograph.
+(2) A Polish language version of this series of monographs [1/5] is also available.
+Therefore, in case there is any difficulty with accessing an English version of this monograph, while the reader knows the Polish language, then it could be beneficial for him or her to read the Polish version of this monograph.

-(2) Both language versions in this monograph [1/4], namely English and Polish, use the same illustrations.
+(3) Both language versions in this series of monographs [1/5], namely English and Polish, use the same illustrations.
 Only captions under these illustrations use a different language.
 Therefore, if illustrations for the English version are difficult to access or unreadable, then illustrations for the Polish version can be used equally well.
-It is also worth to know, that enlarged copies of all the illustrations for this monograph [1/4] are made available in the Internet.
+It is also worth to know, that enlarged copies of all the illustrations for these monographs [1/5] are made available in the Internet.
 So in order to e.g. examine enlarged copies of these illustrations, it is worth to view them directly from the Internet.
-To find them, the reader needs to find any totaliztic web page which I authorise, e.g. by typing the key word "totalizm" to any search engine (e.g. to www.google.com), and then, after running a totaliztic web page, the reader needs to run from it the web page named "text_1_4.htm" available on the same server, or choose the option [1/4] from the menu of that totaliztic web page.
-Note that all totaliztic web pages allow also the uploading of free copies of this monograph [1/4].
+To find them, the reader needs to find any totaliztic web page which I authorise, e.g. by typing the key word "totalizm" to any search engine (e.g. to www.google.com), and then, after running a totaliztic web page, the reader needs to run from it the web page named "text_1_5.htm" available on the same server, or choose the option [1/5] from the menu of that totaliztic web page.
+Note that all totaliztic web pages allow also the uploading of free copies of this entire series of monographs [1/5].

-(3) In case of making a printout of the above list of content, the page numbers provided here not necessarily need to correspond to the page numbers that appear on subsequent pages.
-This is because the formatting of this monograph was made for the font "Arial" (size: 12 pt), and for the printer "HP LaserJet 5MP" controlled from the word-processor "Word for Windows XP".
+(4) In case of making a printout of the above list of content, the page numbers provided here not necessarily need to correspond to the page numbers that appear on subsequent pages.
+This is because the formatting of this monograph was made for the font "Aerial" (size: 12 pt), and for the printer "HP LaserJet 5MP" controlled from the word-processor "Word for Windows XP".
 All other fonts and other printers are going to cause a different density of print, and thus also a different allocation of page numbers.